amol-khedekar/NovaLearn/README.md

 ### LEARNER
-- As a user, you can:
+- As a learner, you can:
   - Create a new account and login to the LMS
   - Browse the available course list and specific learning contents
   - Access user dashboard with metrics such as Total no of Learners, Courses, Most Liked Courses, and Total Chapters.